Yukiko Yamashita

 She received a Tsuneko & Reiji Okazaki Award in 2016, a Keck Foundation Award in 2012.
 She is a 2011 MacArthur Fellow and a 2008 Searle Scholar.

 Life

-She graduated from Kyoto University with a BS and PhD in Biophysics, and was a postdoctoral fellow with Margaret T. Fuller at Stanford University from 2001 to 2006.
+Yamashita grew up in Japan.
+She graduated from Kyoto University with a BS and PhD in biophysics, and was a postdoctoral fellow with Margaret T. Fuller at Stanford University from 2001 to 2006.